notnownikki/crosshair/README.md

 Crosshair
 =========

-Issue commands to your python app and manage its code using SSH!
+Issue commands to your python app and reload its code on demand using SSH.

 Features
 --------